Boys and Girls High School (16K455)

 AP Courses

-Algebra II (Advanced Math), AP African American Studies, AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, AP Research, AP Seminar, AP United States History, Science (College Course [Credited]), World Languages (Advanced World Languages)
+Algebra II (Advanced Math), AP African American Studies, AP Calculus AB, AP English Language and Composition, AP English Literature and Composition, AP Pre-Calculus, AP United States History, ELA (College Course [Credited]), Physics (Advanced Science), World Languages (Advanced World Languages)

 Languages Offered